Medal for the General

-Medal for the General (US title: The Gay Intruders) is a 1944 British comedy film directed by Maurice Elvey.
-The screenplay by Elizabeth Baron is based on the novel of the same title by James Ronald (published in the U.S. under the title Old Soldiers Never Die).
+Medal for the General (US title: The Gay Intruders) is a 1944 British comedy film directed by Maurice Elvey and starring Godfrey Tearle and.
+Jeanne de Casalis.
+The screenplay by Elizabeth Baron was based on the novel of the same title by James Ronald (published in the U.S. under the title Old Soldiers Never Die).

 Plot

 The title character is General Victor Church, a proud World War I veteran who lives alone in a large house with his WW1 batman, Bates, and a few servants.
 Church was highly decorated in WWI, including a Victoria Cross and the Distinguished Service Order.

 At the onset of WW2 he goes to Whitehall to talk Major-General Lord Ottershaw (who was his adjutant in WW1) at the War Office to seek an active role in the War, after his numerous letters went unanswered.
 Despite their mutual respect, Ottershaw tells Church that he is too old, his experience out of date and that there was no vacancy for him.
 Church is subsequently ridiculed by some junior Army officers at his Club and although deflated, he decides to try and volunteer in the local Civil Defence organisations at the local town hall, but even they reject him.
-A woman at the town hall (Irene Handl) tries to be nice to him but her patronising comments simply make him feel old and useless.
+A woman at the town hall tries to be nice to him but her patronising comments simply make him feel old and useless.
 He becomes despondent and reclusive, cutting himself off from everyone and all news about the war.
 Eventually he takes to his bed and Bates becomes concerned about him.
 Bates arranges for an old friend of the General (Lady Frome) to visit along with the local doctor, but the General rejects all help and sends them away.
 As she leaves, Lady Frome tells Bates that she has an idea which may help.

 The General then decides to go hunting for rabbits with his shotgun, but Bates becomes fearful that the General may attempt suicide with the shotgun and follows him.
 Whilst following, Bates observes the General pause and load the shotgun.
 Bates rushes in and disarms the General and encourages him to return home.
 On their arrival back at the house they find that Lady Frome has returned and has arranged for six rambunctious Cockney children, evacuated from the London slums, to be billeted with him.
 Resistant at first, he gradually begins to enjoy his paternal role (he is a widower and his only son was killed in World War 1), despite the children's challenging behaviour.